runvnc/tinytenthouse/index.md

 The tent is 16' x 12' and 10'8" in height.
 The walls are angled at 60 degrees.

-The outer walls are (mostly white) canvas over 2" denim insulation.
+The outer walls are (mostly white) canvas over airtight pvc plastic sheeting over 2" denim insulation.

-The 16' base beams are reinforced by 12' beams in the center and edges.
+The 16' side base beams attach to 12' beams in the center and edges.

 ## Illustration